phoenix125/GoogleContactsToMailEnable/readme.txt

 (2021-02-23) v1.1 Bug Fixes
 • Fixed: Work Fax or Work URL were not importing.
 • Fixed: Only the last Home, Work, and Other addresses and phone numbers were being kept.
-Adiitional Home, Work, and Other addresses and phone number entries will be added to notes.
+Additional Home, Work, and Other addresses and phone number entries will be added to notes.
 • Fixed: Phone numbers in the Notes section were not being reformatted when reformatting enabled.
 • Fixed: "\n" in addresses are now replaced by [ENTER]